 Brave has a smooth integration with Uphold in order to easily shift BAT tokens from Brave rewards to the wallet.
 The main reason why you should use Uphold with Brave rewards is the fact that you can easily turn your rewards into fiat money through Uphold.
 The Brave wallet isn’t fiat-friendly, and you can’t cash out your BAT tokens.

-In order to withdraw your Brave rewards to Uphold and cash them out, you just need to follow these few simple steps:
+In order to withdraw BAT from brave using Uphold and cash them out, you just need to follow these few simple steps:

 - Enter your Brave browser on PC or mobile (it’s available on both Android and iOS).